-- Dr. Andrea Bocci <andrea.bocci@cern.ch>, @fwyzard on Mattermost - applied physicist working on the CMS experiment for over 20 years - at CERN since 2010 - I've held various roles related to the High Level Trigger - started out as the b-tagging HLT contact - joined as (what today is called) HLT STORM convener - deputy Trigger Coordinator and Trigger Coordinator - HLT Upgrade convener, and editor for the DAQ and HLT Phase-2 TDR - currently, "GPU Trigger Officer" - for the last 5 years, I've been working on GPUs and performance portability - together with Matti and a few CERN colleagues - "Patatrack" pixel track and vertex reconstruction running on GPUs - R&D projects on CUDA, Alpaka, SYCL and Intel oneAPI - support for CUDA, HIP/ROCm, and Alpaka in CMSSW - Patatrack Hackathons !
+- Dr. Andrea Bocci <andrea.bocci@cern.ch>, @fwyzard on Mattermost - applied physicist working on the CMS experiment for over 20 years - at CERN since 2010 - I've held various roles related to the High Level Trigger - started out as the b-tagging HLT contact - joined as (what today is called) HLT STORM convener - deputy Trigger Coordinator and Trigger Coordinator - HLT Upgrade convener, and editor for the DAQ and HLT Phase-2 TDR - currently, "GPU Trigger Officer" - for the last 6 years, I've been working on GPUs and performance portability - together with a few colleagues at CERN and Fermilab - "Patatrack" pixel track and vertex reconstruction running on GPUs - R&D projects on CUDA, Alpaka, SYCL and Intel oneAPI - support for CUDA, HIP/ROCm, and Alpaka in CMSSW - Patatrack Hackathons !